We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Steps to Fixing Network Problems Using FoneGeek iOS System Recovery

-1. Get the FoneGeek iOS System Recovery program from its official site.
-Install the program on your PC/Mac and launch it when done.
+1. Install the FoneGeek iOS System Recovery program on your PC/Mac and launch it when done.
 From the home page, select “Standard Mode.”

 2. Use a USB cable (original Apple USB cable) to connect your device to the computer.

-3. Once the program detects the device, another page with your iPhone model and several firmware package options will appear.
-Select your preferred iOS firmware version, then click “Download” to download the selected firmware package.
+3. Once the program detects the device, select your preferred iOS firmware version, then click “Download” to get it.

-4. When the download finishes, verify the downloaded firmware package and then click “Fix Now.”
-The program will instantly begin fixing your iPhone, thereby resolving any the internet and network-related issue it may have.
+4. When the download finishes, click “Fix Now.”
+The program will instantly begin fixing your iPhone, thereby resolving any internet and network-related issues it may have.

 fix now